Tips for Travel: A helping hand along the way

 Packing and Luggage Restrictions

-- Contact your airline or visit their website to learn specific weight restrictions, costs and number of pieces permitted.
+- Contact your airline or visit its website to learn specific weight restrictions, costs and number of pieces permitted.

 - Use luggage tags with your name, destination address and cell phone number.
 Put complete contact information on the inside of your luggage.

-- Carry all valuables (cash, electronics, expensive jewelry) and important medications with you on the plans and not in stowed luggage.
+- Carry all valuables (cash, electronics, expensive jewelry) and important medications with you on the plane and not in stowed luggage.

 - Visit the TSA or Amtrak websites for additional packing tips.

 - Allow plenty of time to reach the airport, train station, port or bus depot.
-There may be traffic or unfamiliar settings to navigate.
+Traffic tie-ups, inclement weather or unfamiliar settings may interfere with your timeline.

 - Be mindful of the entire process: check-in, security, locating and walking to your gate and boarding time.
 Some airlines do not accept checked baggage if there are less than 60 minutes before the flight.